Florida Drug Charges: Fort Lauderdale Drug Attorney Explains your Rights & the Law

 - The accused was in control of the drug in both presence and location.

-A Drug Conviction Can Lead to Personal and Financial Consequences
+A Florida Drug Conviction Can Lead to Personal and Financial Consequences

 A drug crime conviction in Florida can leave an individual facing many devastating consequences.
 The legal repercussions depend on the unique details of each case, though typically the type of drug, quantity of drug, and the accused person’s criminal history are major factors.
 Depending on those factors, an individual may be charged with a misdemeanor or a felony.
 The penalties can include: